rytswd/get-gitops-k8s/README.md

 - `vault` (based on Helm)
 - `vitess` (based on Helm)

 These are just a few examples to get started with, and you can add more as you like.
+For most common scenarios, you can simply add an element in `orchestration/values.yaml`, and create a directory inside `stack/` containing the resources with the above format.

 ### `tools`: Tools for Frequently Used Setup